Cobra sterndrive has a single oil cavity - all the oil in the upper and lower gearcase must be drained at the

 cobra oil plug lower

 Begin by locating the lower drain screw/plug on the lower gearcase.
-(It is on the starboad side of the lower unit on the cone - shown in photo).
-Place your container which you
+(It is on the starboard side of the lower unit on the cone - shown in photo).
+Place your container

 28404 cover o-ring

 On the top side of the upper gearcase, you will see a cover, with four large bolts attached to it.
 In the center of this cover or cap, you will see a 3/4"